 Senior dogs are less active and have a slower metabolism, so fewer calories and less fat are required.
 But high-quality, easy-to-digest protein becomes more important than ever to help maintain a good overall body condition.

-A good senior diet provides concentrated, high-quality protein, is low in fat and contains easy to digest carbohydrates for energy.
-Key minerals support ageing joints, and vitamins C and E, along with protein, help fight infections that the body may become vulnerable too as the immune system declines.
+A good senior diet provides concentrated, high-quality protein, is low in fat, and contains easy-to-digest carbohydrates for energy.
+Key minerals support aging joints, and vitamins C and E, along with protein, help fight infections to which the body may become vulnerable as the immune system declines.

 As dogs age, their senses of smell and taste can fade a little, along with their ability to chew effectively.
-A smaller size of dry-food kibble will help your dog get the most out meals and a higher meat content helps whet the appetite.
+A smaller size of dry-food kibble will help your dog get the most out of meals, and a higher meat content helps whet the appetite.

 As always when changing to a new food, you should start by mixing the new formula with what they are used to, slowly building up the proportion over a week to 10 days until you are only feeding the new senior formula food.

 Feed your older dog once or twice a day, although some seniors may start to prefer smaller portions more frequently, especially if you serve canned food.
 Be careful not to overfeed, as older dogs are less active and particularly prone to weight issues.

 Serve food at room temperature to ensure your dog can taste and smell it properly.
 This is especially important for older dogs with their diminishing sense of smell.
 If you are feeding canned food, warming up an opened can may take up to two hours once it’s been taken out of the fridge.
 Alternatively, you might consider microwaving wet foods (out of the can) for a short time.
 But avoid serving food that is either too hot or too cold.